jiyimeta/swift-spleeter/README.md

 ## Requirements

-- A compiled `.mlmodelc` version of the 2-stem Spleeter model
+- A compiled `.mlmodelc` version of the 2-, 4- or 5-stem Spleeter model
 - Designed to work on macOS 15 / iOS 18 / tvOS 18 / watchOS 11 / visionOS 2 or later
 - Library can be imported on earlier OS versions, but usage requires runtime availability checks via `if #available(...)`